deceasedvector/portfolio/docs/writing-samples/jaredpeeler-energyhub-writing-assignment.md

 title: Tumblr Loops
 ---

 With **Tumblr Loops**, you can upload and share short videos (up to 90 seconds).
-Create the Loops right in the app or upload them from your device.
-Share the Loops with your friends or post them to your followers.
+Use the built-in **Tumblr Cam** to create the Loops right in the app, or you can upload them from your device.
+Use the **Loop Editor** to add text and filters.
+Share the Loops with your friends or post them to your blog for all your followers.

 **On this page**